8-Day Action-Packed Icelandic Adventure | The Ring Road and Reykjavik

 Description

 For guests seeking to cover as much ground and create as many memories as possible on their visit to Iceland, there are no better options than this package.
-Over four days, you will be whisked around the Ring Road that encircles the island, being able to witness the beauty of every region and marvel over countless sites.
+Over four days, you will be whisked around the Ring Road that encircles the island, witnessing the beauty of every region and marveling over countless sites.

-As part of this Ring Road tour, you’ll also get to partake in some exciting excursions.
-Those traveling between November to March, for example, will be able to explore a magnificent ice cave, while those coming between May and October can take a boat tour amongst the icebergs of the Jokulsarlon glacier lagoon.
+As part of this Ring Road tour, you’ll also get to join exciting excursions.
+For example, those traveling between November and March can explore a magnificent ice cave, while those coming between May and October can take a boat tour amongst the icebergs of the Jokulsarlon glacier lagoon.

-Upon returning to Reykjavik, you’ll be able to cram in even more adventure, with visits to sites off of the Ring Road, such as the Golden Circle and Snaefellsnes Peninsula.
-You can further enhance your experience by taking the option to book some thrilling activities, such as a helicopter ride and a descent into a magma chamber.
+Upon returning to Reykjavik, you can cram in even more adventure with visits to sites off of the Ring Road, such as the Golden Circle and Snaefellsnes Peninsula.
+You can further enhance your experience by booking some thrilling activities, such as a helicopter ride and a descent into a magma chamber.

 Plunge into some of the world’s most magnificent landscapes with this fast-paced, action-packed vacation around the Ring Road of Iceland and more.
-Check availability by choosing a date and book your Iceland adventure.
+Check availability by choosing a date and booking your Iceland adventure.

 Read more